tensorchord/envd-docs/docs/teams/kubernetes.md

 ## Run envd-server on Kubernetes

 This feature requires a envd-server running on the Kubernetes.
+The envd-server is a piece of software that can help you manage your AI/ML environments more effectively.
+It is easy to use and has a wide range of features.

-Thus you need to deploy it with the helm chart provided in the [envd-server](https://github.com/tensorchord/envd-server) repository:
+You need to deploy it with the helm chart provided in the [envd-server](https://github.com/tensorchord/envd-server) repository:

 ```bash
 $ git clone https://github.com/tensorchord/envd-server